 Nowdays of course, there are many different record cleaning machines on the market.
 Some years ago I asked my customers what machines they used and what would they recommend, and I asked them again recently.
-So the rest of this page has the varied responses I've had from customers, including one description of cleaning by hand.
+So the rest of this page has the varied responses I've had from customers.

 If you don't have a cleaning machine, I'm happy to clean your purchases for you for £3.50 per LP.

 "I purchased a MOTH kit several years ago which I assembled myself and which I have found very effective.
 The vacuum is noisy but very powerful.
 I find two or three revolutions with my cleaning fluid applied using a Parastat brush adequate to remove all but the most stubborn debris - in any case I will not purchase very dirty LPs.
 I make my own fluid from 80% purified water + 20% Isopropyl Alcohol with a couple of drops of wetting agent or Fairy liquid fine.
 Re-sleeve the LP and hey presto!
 Hope that helps."